-I have a mixed caseload of employment matters on behalf of members of unions, associations, professional bodies, charities as well as private clients and specialise in whistle-blowing cases, TUPE and protective awards.
+I am managing partner and head of the employment team, I also have a caseload of employment matters on behalf of members of unions, associations, professional bodies, charities as well as private clients.

-I also act in discrimination cases (such as on the grounds of sex, race, sexual orientation, disability and age) as well as, for example, unfair dismissal and contractual disputes.
+I specialise in whistle-blowing cases, employment status, TUPE, protective awards, discrimination cases (such as on the grounds of sex, race, sexual orientation, disability and age) as well as, for example, unfair dismissal and contractual disputes.
 I have a successful history in unfair dismissal cases involving, for example, whistle-blowing, trade union reasons, health and safety grounds, the assertion of statutory rights and regularly conduct my own advocacy in Tribunals and Courts.

-I provide industrial action advice and assist unions with internal matters involving union rules, constitutional, regulatory (Certification Office, CAC etc) and recognition issues, along with advising unions and associations on other matters such as defamation.
+I provide industrial action advice and assist unions with internal matters involving union rules, constitutional, regulatory (Certification Office, CAC etc) and recognition issues.
+I advise on other matters such as defamation and intellectual property rights.

 I represent individuals in regulatory disciplinary processes such as before the Nursing & Midwifery Council (NMC), Farriers Registration Council (FRC) and British Horseracing Authority (BHA).